2024-25 Student Activity Handbook

 We believe all extra-curricular activities, wherein the students will represent the Whitehall Schools, either away from home or at local programs, are vital contributions to a well-rounded educational program.
 However, in order to achieve necessary participation standards, the following academic eligibility regulations regarding extra-curricular activities in Whitehall Schools will apply:

-If a student is failing a subject, the teacher of that subject will notify the principal on Monday morning.
+- If it is discovered that a student is failing a subject, the principal, athletic director, and coach for that student will be notified on Monday morning.

-The student will have a one-week probationary period to bring all grades to passing (60% or above).
+- The first time a student-athlete/participant is discovered to be below a 60% in any class, the student will have a one-week probationary period to bring all grades to passing (60% or above).

-If at any time during the season a student receives three consecutive one-week suspensions, the student will automatically be ineligible for the remainder of the season.
+- If at any time during the season a student receives three consecutive one-week suspensions, the student will automatically be ineligible to practice or participate for the remainder of the season.

 Pre-Season Academic Requirements